 Most Americans, especially office workers, can easily spend more than half of their waking hours sitting.
 To decrease risk of several chronic diseases, it is important to cut back on sedentary activities and increase how often you move.
 If physical activity is new to you, start small and try to get a total of 30 minutes per day.

-Look for activities that you enjoy!
+Remember to look for activities that you enjoy!
 If you are looking forward to your exercise routine, you will be more likely to stick to it!
 The general recommendation is to get 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity per week.
-This can be broken down into 30 minutes for 5 days a week or you can get it all on the weekend if you struggle to find time during the week.
+Now, this can be broken down into 30 minutes for 5 days a week or you can get it all on the weekend if you struggle to find time during the week.

 Ways to move more: